 Fast forward to today, a lot of my stories are focused on Detroit, creative business, or music, and have my photography.
 Sometimes people get confused as to “what I do” or “who I am” but the best way to describe it now is that I am a multi-disciplinary creative, and I specialize in a lot of stuff.
 And I like it that way.

 CVh: HOW HAS ACRONYM SHAPED YOU AS A JOURNALIST?

 AN: I find that I collect my thoughts better with writing.
 I don’t misstep as much as I do when I talk (sometimes my mouth moves faster than my brain), but I think it’s only helped me communicate ideas better, and helped me to understand the way the world works better, the good and the bad.
-Being able to have that “blog” (I hate when people call me a blogger) as a pet project, and through it a job in radio, and now where I am today working with Detroitisit, I’ve been able to be a lot more versatile with my writing and flex different parts of my brain, not only in writing, but in strategy on how to market the writing, and know what each piece of the puzzle is, versus there being a writer, a photographer, a social person, and designer in four separate bodies.
+Being able to have that “blog” (I hate when people call me a blogger) as a pet project, and through it a job in radio, and working with Detroitisit as a freelancer, I’ve been able to be a lot more versatile with my writing and flex different parts of my brain, not only in writing, but in strategy on how to market the writing, and know what each piece of the puzzle is, versus there being a writer, a photographer, a social person, and designer in four separate bodies.
 I am all of those people, in one.

 CVh: WHAT IS THE FUTURE OF JOURNALISM?

 AN: I’m afraid of it.
 Not to get too political up in here, but journalists are under attack and now the easiest thing to dismantle an argument is to yell “Fake News.”
 Journalism is supposed to be unbiased and based on facts, and I feel like a lot more “journalists” are writing “fact-based narratives” versus actually sharing all the facts.
 They are using the facts that support their argument and ignoring the things that don’t, and that’s not what journalism is supposed to be, and truthfully, it is unethical.